revival0728/gens/README.md

 # gens
-generate source file and download test data form internet
+generate source file and download test data from internet